DavidBjorklund/dbgold/README.md

 The hosted of version of this ecommerce site can be found at [Värmdö Gymnasiums server](http://labb.vgy.se/~davidbd/webbutveckling1/projekt/foretag).

+This webapp was created as a project in high-school class Webdevelopment 1.

 ## To run this project locally
 ### Prerequisites: